SylwekFr/Node-Chat/README.md

 # Welcome to this chat
-this is a really basic chat developped with node.js Probably with time I will put some update for now lets call it a prototype
+this is a really basic chat developped with node.js
+you can chat to another windows or if you set a server with other people connected.
 for run it in the folder open the console and do :
 ```bash
 npm install